paulus7/laravel-localized-routes/README.md

 | /en/admin/reports | en.admin.reports.index |
 | /nl/admin/reports | nl.admin.reports.index |

-In the above example, with the `register-unprefixed-routes` option set to `true`, there are 6 routes registered.
+In the above example, with the `register-unprefixed-routes` option set to `en`, there are 6 routes registered.
-Assuming `en` is the default locale, `/en/about` will redirect to `/about`.
+The URI `/en/about` will redirect to `/about`.
 Same with `/en/admin/reports` to `/admin/reports`.

 ### Generate Route URL's